MSSQL for Pentester: Command Execution with xp_cmdshell

 Starting with the login into MSSQL server using the SA account.

-Once we have the SQL instance up and running as Administrator, we can access the Facets by right clicking on the instance.
-In Microsoft SQL Server, facets are an integral component of the Policy-Based Management (PBM) framework.
-They consist of logical properties that can be configured to enforce specific policies on SQL Server instances.
+Once the SQL instance runs with Administrator privileges, we can access Facets by right-clicking on the instance.
+In Microsoft SQL Server, Facets form a core part of the Policy-Based Management (PBM) framework.
+They include logical properties that can be configured to enforce specific policies on SQL Server instances.

-After clicking on Facets, a new window will open.
-Select the Surface Area Configuration in that window.
-Surface Area Configuration refers to a set of logical properties that can be managed and enforced to control the configuration and feature availability of SQL Server instances.
+Next, after clicking on Facets, a new window appears.
+In that window, select Surface Area Configuration.
+Surface Area Configuration refers to a group of logical properties that administrators can manage to control the configuration and feature availability of SQL Server instances.

-Inside the Surface Area Configuration, we have the option of xp_cmdshell which is set to False by default.
-It can be noted that the xp_cmdshell creates a Windows process that has same security rights as the SQL Server service.
+Inside the Surface Area Configuration, we find the option for xp_cmdshell, which is set to False by default.
+Notably, xp_cmdshell creates a Windows process that inherits the same security rights as the SQL Server service.

 Enabling xp_cmdshell (Using sqsh)